Arshim28/riskX/plan.md

 ## Conclusion

 The existing codebase provides approximately 40-50% of the functionality needed for the planned system.
 The agent architecture and tool ecosystem provide a solid foundation, but significant development is required across all layers - from database integration to UI development.

-The most substantial work involves building the user interface, implementing the asynchronous workflow engine, and enhancing the agents to support the more interactive and flexible approach described in the plan.
-With a focused development effort and proper phasing, I estimate this would require a 3-4 month development cycle with a team of 4-6 developers to fully implement.